MarshallBaby/simplewebapp/readme.md

 Now the updateEmployee method may not receive the full Employee object as the request body, but only those fields that will be edited as a result.

 ##### application.properties is replaced with application.yml
-IMHO it feels much clean :)
+IMHO it feels much cleaner :)

 ##### pom.xml cleanup
 Spring-JDBC dependency is removed.